nomic-ai/deepscatter/README.md

    data as needed on zoom.
 Feather takes no time to parse in the browser once transferred, compresses pretty well, and can be directly copied to the GPU without transformation in JS.
-This is [the way of the future.](https://benschmidt.org/post/2020-01-15/2020-01-15-webgpu/)
+This is [the way of the future.](https://benschmidt.org/post/2020-01-15/2020-01-15-webgpu/) We also now allow custom in-browser calculations on Arrow data.
 2. Most rendering is done in custom layers using WebGL, with a buffer management strategy handled by REGL.
 This means that there are no unnecessary abstractions around points or separate draw calls